List of Dandadan characters: Frustrated alien

 The frustrated alien arrived in a broken power suit and does not have the strength to stand up without it under the Earth's gravity.
-She wears her hair in a short pixie cut and her left eye's iris is marked by a crosshair; she is motivated by her memories, having worked for a century to become Hastur's right hand, only to see her plan fail when he was defeated by the Family.
-Count Saint-Germain gave her a new suit, marked with a skull and crossed swords arranged in a Jolly Roger on her mask, and teamed her up with Hase to take Okarun's powers, but they fail; as her cover job, she is a baker at Tasty Geezer Breads, hiding her cross-hair eye under a patch.
+Count Saint-Germain gave her a new suit, marked with a skull and crossed swords arranged in a Jolly Roger on her mask, and teamed her up with Hase to take Okarun's powers, but they failed.
+Her plan for revenge on Hastur failed when he was defeated by the Family; she is frustrated with Okarun and Momo because she had worked for a century to become Hastur's trusted right hand.
+She wears her hair in a short pixie cut and her left eye's iris is marked by a crosshair.
+As a cover job on Earth, she is a baker at Tasty Geezer Breads, hiding her cross-hair eye under a patch.

 Mr. Dris

-Mr. Dris is wrapped in long white bandages, topped with an Egyptian funerary mask like a mummy.
+Mr. Dris (ドリスさん, Dorisu-san) is wrapped in long white bandages, topped with an Egyptian funerary mask like a mummy.
 He rides a bicycle and wields a sword in addition to the ability to turn black asphalt pavement into a void.
+His true form resembles a blue whale, but in that shape he is unable to sustain his own weight under the influence of Earth's gravity.